Albazcano/-Kata-RPG-Combat-PHP/Readme.md

 # RPG Combat Kata

-## Requiered
+## Pre-requisitos 📋

 - PHP 8.0
 - Composer installed

-## Install
+## Instalación 🔧

 - composer install

-## Run Tests
+## Ejecutando las pruebas ⚙️

 - vendor/bin/phpunit or composer test

-RPG Combat Kata
+## Comenzando 🚀

 Background
 This is a fun kata that has the programmer building simple combat rules, as for a role-playing game (RPG).
 It is implemented as a sequence of iterations.
-The domain doesn't include a map kills or any other character sapart from their ability to damage and heal one another.
+The domain doesn't include a map kills or any other characters apart from their ability to damage and heal one another.

 Instructions
     1. Complete each iteration before reading the next one.